 Last August I happened to be at the Kinokuniya Bookstore in Singapore and saw that there was a book launch going on.
 It was the launch for Suicide Club in Singapore and Rachel Heng was there answering questions about her debut novel.
-Being a book addict, although initially I had hesitated due to its title, I decided to find out what the book was about and upon knowing the premise of the book, I bought a copy of the novel and join the queue to get the author’s autograph.
+Though initially I had hesitated due to its title, being a book addict as I am, I decided to find out what the book was about.
+Upon knowing the premise of the book, I bought a copy of the novel and joined the queue to get the author’s autograph.

 Suicide Club is a dystopian fiction about immortality, humanity and technology.
 It poses the question : If you could live forever, would you want to?
 Contrary to its title, the story essentially tells us to live life to its fullest and that what you can do with your life matters.